So-Called ‘General’ American Accent

 [ ɔɪ̆ ] CHOICE

-The coy boy played with the toys.
+The coy boy played with the toy.

 She avoided the royal convoy.